budelphine/_get_next_line/README.md

 - [x] You can define BUFFER_SIZE to read
 - [x] Return 0, when found EOF

-- [x] Bonuses: work with more than 1 fd in programm
+- [x] Bonuses: Able to manage multiple file descriptor
 - [x] Bonuses: Use 1 static variable